Updated September 2020

 Employers have certain responsibilities under immigration law during the hiring process.
 Employers must verify the identity and employment authorization of each person hired after Nov.
-6, 1986 by completing Form I-9, Employment and Eligibility Verification.
-Effective January 22, 2017, United States Citizenship and Immigration Services (USCIS) requires all employers in the United States use the new version of Form I-9.
+6, 1986 by completing Form I-9, Employment Eligibility Verification.
+United States Citizenship and Immigration Services (USCIS) requires all employers in the United States use the new version of Form I-9.
 The form can be completed by printing it and filling it out manually, filling it out electronically and then printing and signing it or using an electronic I-9 vendor.
 Employees must complete Section 1 no later than their first day of employment, and employers must verify their documents using the List of Acceptable Documents attached to the form.
 Section 2 of the form must be completed by the employer no later than close of business on the third day after the date of hire (the first day of work for pay).

 These forms must be retained for three years after the hire date or one year after date of termination whichever of the two dates is later.
 The retention section of the USCIS website provides a useful chart to assist in calculating the retention date. (https://www.uscis.gov/i-9-central/retain-store-form-i-9/retaining-form-i-9)

 Employers who violate the law may be subject to civil fines, criminal penalties, debarment from government contracts, payment of back pay and rehiring the individual.
-In 2016, fines were increased 96% for I-9 paperwork violations.
+In 2016, the highest fine increased to 96% for I-9 paperwork violations.
 This only indicates how important it is to comply with the federal immigration law.
 If you compare the fines in 2015 to 2020 the increase is 112%, from $110-$1,100 to $234 – $2,332 for each form violation occurring after November 2, 2015.
 Fine for companies who knowingly hire unauthorized workers also spiked from $573-$4,586 in 2019 to $583-$4,667 today.

-HR’s and business leaders have mixed emotions when it comes to the smart Form I-9 will hopefully improve compliance by guiding employees and employers throughout the process using features such as drop-down menus, hover text, and error-notifications to reduce errors in completion of the form.
-This may be quite helpful as the new presidential administration focuses on increased worksite enforcement efforts.
-The new version of Form I-9 can be downloaded from the USCIS website at www.uscis.gov/I-9.
+HR’s and business leaders have mixed emotions when it comes to the smart Form I-9.
+Regardless, it helps improve compliance by guiding employees and employers throughout the process using features such as drop-down menus, hover text, and error-notifications to reduce errors in completion of the form.
+The latest version of Form I-9 can be downloaded from the USCIS website at www.uscis.gov/I-9.
 There is an option to download the fillable, interactive PDF version or a paper version.

-The new Form I-9 includes “smart features” and content-based changes.
-Some of the smart features include: alerts when required fields are blank or incorrectly completed, notification when information provided by employees is not consistent with employment-authorized status as indicated in Section 1.
+Some of the smart features include: alerts when required fields are blank or incorrectly completed, notification when information provided by employee is not consistent with employment-authorized status as indicated in Section 1.
 The form automatically marks fields that do not apply to the employee’s selected status with “Not Applicable.”
 There are drop-down menus in the List A, B and C document fields of Section 2 to help employers know which documents to accept.